itscodenation/flw1-giphy-20-21-starter/README.md

 # Giphy

 ## Project Description
-Using the Giphy API, you will build an app that will display Gifs based on a search term.
+In this unit, you will create a Giphy App.
+The Giphy App will take a search term as an input and display a random Gif in a thumbnail on the screen.
+To create this project, you will learn the anatomy of an API Request, use AJAX to make a simple GET request, handle a JSON response object, and use jQuery to display a gif.

 Follow the steps below to make your very own site!
 Make sure to check off your items as you complete them. [ ] => [x]